utsa-asc/college-dls/components/03-sections/11-image-collage/image-collage.readme.md

 ## Implementation Notes

 This component is designed to be the full-width of the page and has several variants.
 See the Reference Pages for examples of this component in action.

+## Media Requirements
+- Image Collage: Our standard image size is 720px (width) by 480px (height), 72 ppi (pixels per inch) jpeg or png.
+    - Image should be no larger and 300kb (kilobytes)